embrace-io/embrace-docs/content/unity/integration/breadcrumbs.md

 Embrace.Instance.LogBreadcrumb("a test breadcrumb message");
 ```

 Use breadcrumbs to track the journey of the user through your application.
-Try not to replicate data that would otherwise be recorded, for example if you make a network call - Embrace already tracks that, so you do not need to also make a breadcrumb for that event.
+Try not to replicate data that would otherwise be recorded.
+For example if you make a network call, Embrace already tracks that, so you do not need to also make a breadcrumb for that event.

 {{< hint info >}}